KatieTheDev/farm-guard/README.md

 ## Feedback

-If you have been banned by a subreddit using Hive Protector, please contact the subreddit that banned you.
+If you have been banned by a subreddit using Farm Guard, please contact the subreddit that banned you.

 For any feedback on the bot itself including bugs and enhancements, please post in /r/fsvapps or DM /u/fsv.

 ## Source code

 This app is open source.
-You can find it on Github [here](https://github.com/fsvreddit/hive-protect).
+You can find it on Github [here](https://github.com/KatieTheDev/farm-guard/).

+This is based on Hive Protect.

 With thanks to /u/Quick-Pumpkin-1259 for their contributions to the app's code.